is now available! Read about the new features and fixes from November.

 • terminal.integrated.cwd - The current working directory (cwd) for the shell process.

-• terminal.integrated.env.{platform} - Environment variables that will be added to the shell process.
+• terminal.integrated.env.{platform} - Environment variables that are added to the shell process.

 • terminal.integrated.inheritEnv - Whether new shells should inherit their environment from VS Code.